RodZill4/material-maker/material_maker/doc/node_workflow_output.rst

 Inputs
 ++++++

-The **Output** node accepts accepts the height, albedo, ORM, emission and normal channels of the applied map inputs.
+The **Output** node accepts the height, albedo, ORM, emission and normal channels of the applied map inputs.

 Outputs